Skin Repair - how to optimise wound healing

 I am wondering if you have any natural ways to strengthen his skin?

 A. Patients of mine who regularly take the silica/calcium fluoride supplement comment on how their skin feels more resilient.
 It is also a brilliant wound healer.
-If you wish to complete a mineral questionnaire to ascertain which minerals would be specifically indicated for you husband, you can find this on this website in the 'about' section.
+If you wish to complete a mineral appraisal to ascertain which minerals would be specifically indicated for you husband..

 Zinc and vitamin A are also vital nutrients for wound healing.
 Vitamin C assists with collagen synthesis and repair.
-Should the skin break down, such as a pressure sore, Hypercal lotion by Weleda makes a speedy recovery, or Kiwiherb Calendula ointment.
+Should the skin break down, such as a pressure sore, Hypercal lotion by Weleda makes a speedy recovery, or Kiwiherb Calendula ointment and Comvita make a manuka honey dressing which is particularly good for ulcers.

 A nutritious diet rich in essential fatty acids is also worthwhile – fish, nuts, seeds, olive oil etc. Lots of vegetables, rich in colour, provide antioxidants to protect and repair cells.